PrinceFromTheFuture/documenso1/docker/README.md

 ## Option 1: Production Docker Compose Setup

-This setup includes a PostgreSQL database and the Documenso application.
+This setup includes a PostgreSQL database and the Tofes-Mekovan application.
 You will need to provide your own SMTP details via environment variables.

-1. Download the Docker Compose file from the Documenso repository: [compose.yml](https://raw.githubusercontent.com/documenso/documenso/release/docker/production/compose.yml)
+1. Download the Docker Compose file from the Tofes-Mekovan repository: [compose.yml](https://raw.githubusercontent.com/documenso/documenso/release/docker/production/compose.yml)
 2. Navigate to the directory containing the `compose.yml` file.
 3. Create a `.env` file in the same directory and add your SMTP details as well as a few extra environment variables, following the example below: